 - 1. Make all necessary adjustments to the Circular Saw. - 2.
 Make sure that all guards are in place and in proper working order and that all adjustment knobs are tight before operation. - 3.
-Make sure that the Trigger is in the off-position, then plug the Power Cord into the nearest 120 volt, grounded electrical outlet. - 4.
+Make sure that the Trigger is in the off-position, then attach a 20V Hercules Battery Pack. - 4.
 Firmly grip the Main Handle with one hand and the Auxiliary Handle with the other hand. - 5.
-Pull and hold the Trigger to turn on the Saw. - 6.
-Allow the Saw Blade to reach full speed before contacting the workpiece. - 7.
-Make straight cuts only.
+Press and hold Trigger Lock, then the Trigger to turn on the Saw. - 6.
+Release Trigger Lock.
+Allow the Saw Blade to reach full speed before contacting the workpiece. - Make straight cuts only.
 DO NOT twist Saw while cutting.
-If this occurs, the Saw Blade will "bind" in the workpiece causing kickback, potential injury, and/or damage to the workpiece and Circular Saw.

-- Do not force the Saw to cut faster than it is designed to cut.
-Feed the Saw Blade gradually into the workpiece. - 9.
-Release Trigger if the Saw Blade is to be backed out of an uncompleted cut.
-The Saw is equipped with an electric brake designed to stop Blade rotation when the Trigger is released.
+If this occurs, the Saw Blade will "bind" in the workpiece causing kickback, potential injury, and/or damage to the workpiece and Circular Saw. - Do not force the Saw to cut faster than it is designed to cut.
+Feed the Saw Blade gradually into the workpiece. - Release Trigger if the Saw Blade is to be backed out of an uncompleted cut.
 Wait until the Saw Blade stops spinning before removing the Saw.
 Do not press against the Saw Blade to stop it. - 10.
-After completing the cut, release the Trigger and wait until the Saw Blade stops spinning.
+After completing the cut, release the Trigger and wait until the Saw Blade stops spinning. - 11.
+To prevent accidents, turn off the tool and remove its Battery Pack after use.
+Clean, then store the tool indoors out of children's reach.